 The ideation phase prompted each group member to generate possible solutions—from the simple (painting a mural) to the “audacious” (creating new mixed-income housing).
 The groups identified dozens of potential actions to improve and transform these public spaces.
 Ultimately, each group collectively narrowed down its ideas to one strategy.
 Although our time-limited exercise ended at this point, the HCD process normally continues into implementation, which can include prototyping, pilot-testing, iterating a solution, creating a pitch and developing a funding strategy.

-Participating in the HCD process reminded me of lessons highlighted in Active Living By Design’s (ALBD) Lessons for Leaders guide.
+Participating in the HCD process reminded me of lessons highlighted in Healthy Places by Design Lessons for Leaders guide (published as Active Living By Design).
 As communities work to create a culture of health and well-being, successful resident engagement occurs when the insights, assets and leadership that already exist in a community are acknowledged.
 And to fully capitalize on those strengths, a facilitative process is vital.
 Lessons for Leaders helps community leaders navigate the process of change with those skills in hand.

 We must understand community context to create positive change and, at the same time, know that communities face common challenges.
 By the end of the exercise that afternoon, I learned that one group ultimately generated many of the same solutions that Brownsville residents had previously identified, which left the group leader feeling validated by the opinions of these guests.
 By starting with the people they were designing for, even visitors could quickly see solutions in Brownsville, where others might see only problems.